cknow/awesome-validator/docs/true-val.md

 # True Val

-Validates whether the value of input is true.
+Validates if a value is considered as `true`.

 Valid values: